FAQs

 When can I take my kitten home?

 You can pick up or we can have your kitten delivered at 12 weeks of age.
 We keep kittens until 12 weeks as their mom is busy nurturing and socializing them until that point.
 This also gives us time to ensure your kittens receive the proper vaccinations.
-With regards to transportation, you are free to come an pick up your kitten.
+With regards to transportation, you are free to come and pick-up your kitten in Raleigh, NC.
 We can also coordinate with a transport organization for long-distance deliveries.
+Many of our customers fly into the local airport, Raleigh-Durham International (RDU), and we meet them to deliver their kitten.

 I have heard that Siberians are better for people with cat allergies.
 Is this true?

-Siberians typically have a lower level of Fel d 1, the protein in a cat’s saliva, skin, and urine which spreads to fur and dander.
-With that said, is not a 100% guarantee.
-We did choose the Siberian breed because of our own family allergies, and we have placed many kittens with families with allergies so please contact us to discuss.
-We can provide a fur test for you, and we can have your kitten tested before delivery at an additional charge.
+Siberians have a lower level of Fel d 1, the protein in a cat’s saliva, skin, and urine which spreads to fur and dander.
+We did choose the Siberian breed because of our own family allergies, and we have placed many kittens with families with allergies.
+With that said, depending on your allergy levels, there is not a 100% guarantee that you won’t have a reaction.
+We can provide a fur test, and we can discuss Fel d 1 testing with you.
+In addition, many of our customers use food toppers and specifically formulated food to reduce the level of Fel d 1 in their cat’s saliva.
+We are happy to share what we have learned about managing our own allergies over the years.

 What is in your contract?

 Our goal is to safely preserve the health and welfare of our kittens and cats, and the Siberian breed.
-We require all customers to sign a contract that covers the following:
+We require all customers to sign a contract that covers multiple areas.
+Following is a summary:

-• We know that sometimes unfortunate circumstances occur.
-Per our contract, we reserve the right to purchase your kitten back if you find yourself in a situation where you may potentially need to rehome your pet.
+We know that sometimes unfortunate circumstances occur.
+If you find yourself in a situation where you need to rehome your pet, we will take your kitten/cat back and manage the rehoming process.

 Can I visit your cattery?